Independence Day Evening Celebration

 Celebrate Independence Day with an evening of live music and a spectacular fireworks display at Dublin Coffman High School.
-Enjoy a festive atmosphere with family and friends as we light up the sky in honor of our nation’s birthday!
+Enjoy a festive atmosphere, food vendors and family activities as the community comes together to light up the sky.
+Check the schedule, performer lineup, entry guidelines and viewing information to plan your perfect July 4th evening.

 4:30 P.M.